The Pelvis in Gait (SLC)

 Instructors: Neal O'Neal, PT

-Fees: $650/student, Associates of Autumn Mayberry may utilize a discount code found HERE for a discount code.
+Fees: $500/student, Associates of Autumn Mayberry may utilize a discount code found on her website for a discount code.
 Course limited to 24 students.

 Learning Objectives: Upon course completion, the participant will be able to-